15 Scams in Thailand and How to Avoid Them

 Thai fisherman in Koh Nang Yuan

-I personally have never had problems, when I have needed to rent, the people have always been very legal.
+Personally, I've never had problems; whenever I needed to rent, people have always been very fair.

 How to avoid it?

-There is a very simple way to avoid this scam in Thailand.
+There’s a simple way to avoid this scam in Thailand.

-When you go to rent, Completely check the motorcycle or car you are taking and take photos of any damage. that you see.
+When you rent, thoroughly inspect the bike or car and take photos of any damage you see.
+Take your time and check everything carefully.

-Even though everything went well, I started to take the photos more seriously.
+Even though everything went well, I started taking the inspection and photos process more seriously.

-👍 Friend's tip: to rent a car in Thailand use this car finder, you will avoid problems and it has the cheapest prices.
-I have gotten cars for less than 20 euros / 22 USD.
+👍 Friend's Tip: To rent a car in Thailand, use this car search tool.
+It helps you avoid problems and offers the best prices.
+I’ve found cars for less than 20 euros / 22 USD.

 wat-saket-in-bangkok